incepter/react-async-states/readme.v2.md

 What is a subscription mode already ?
-When you call `useAsyncState`, please recall that you call it every time your component renders, and should react to the given configuration synchronized with your dependencies.
+When you call `useAsyncState`, please recall that you call it every time your component renders, and should react to the given configuration synchronized by your dependencies.
 Then, this hook tries to get the async state from the provider.
-If not found, it may wait for it if you did not present a `promise` function in your configuration, or fallback with a noop mode for example.
+If not found, it may wait for it if you did not provide a `promise` function in your configuration, or fallback with a noop mode for example.

 The possible subscription mode are:
 - `LISTEN`: Listens to an existing async state from its key